syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Axislabels.md

 ## Positioning the labels

 The [LabelsPosition]() property is used to position the axis labels inside or outside the chart area.
-By default, [LabelsPosition]() is positioned `AxisElementPosition.Outside` the chart area.
+[LabelsPosition]() property default value is `AxisElementPosition.Outside`.

 {% tabs %}